MMAP/MMAP.github.io/CHEATSHEET.md

 ### Convert from Plink to MMAP

-# convert from plink binary to mmap binary (assuming MxS in the Plink file):
+Cconvert from plink binary to mmap binary (assuming MxS in the Plink file):
-$mmap --plink_bfile2mmap --swap_A1_A2 --plink_bfile $plinkBinaryFormat --binary_output_prefix $mmapFormat.MxS
+`$mmap --plink_bfile2mmap --swap_A1_A2 --plink_bfile $plinkBinaryFormat --binary_output_prefix $mmapFormat.MxS`
-# By default, MMAP will set Plink A1 to the NON_CODED_ALLELE and A2 to the EFFECT_ALLELE
+By default, MMAP will set Plink A1 to the NON_CODED_ALLELE and A2 to the EFFECT_ALLELE
-# However, Plink (by default) sets A1 to the allele with the lower allele frequency.
+However, Plink (by default) sets A1 to the allele with the lower allele frequency.
-# If you want the resulting MMAP file to have the Plink A1 allele in MMAP's EFFECT_ALLELE,
+If you want the resulting MMAP file to have the Plink A1 allele in MMAP's EFFECT_ALLELE,
-# use: --swap_A1_A2 which will set Plink A1 to the mmap "EFFECT_ALLELE"
+use: `--swap_A1_A2` which will set
+ \- Plink A1 to the mmap "EFFECT_ALLELE" and
-#                              and Plink A2 to the mmap "NON_CODED_ALLELE"
+ \- Plink A2 to the mmap "NON_CODED_ALLELE"

 # MMAP imports Plink binary format files into an SxM or MxS genotype binary file, depending on the Plink format, which is automatically detected.
 $mmap --plink_bfile2mmap -–plink_bfile <prefix> --binary_output_prefix <mmap prefix>